GuilhermeFusuma/GuilhermeFusuma/README.md

 ###

-<p align="center">My name is Guilherme Kenji Fusuma and I'm a Fullstack developer, from Brazil.</p>
+<p align="center">My name is Guilherme Kenji Fusuma and I'm a student, from Brazil.</p>

 ###